A CLT for empirical processes involving time-dependent data: The main conditions

 and

-\begin{rem} {Cepsilon^{2}}In the L conditions the probabilities involve an $\epsilon^{2}$.
-However, since for any constant, $C\in (0,\infty)$, an $L_{2}$ metric, $\rho$, is pre-Gaussian iff $C\rho$ is pre-Gaussian, WLOG we can change to $C\epsilon^{2}$.
-Moreover, note that any constant $L$ sufficient for (\ref{Lcondition}) will also suffice for (\ref{weakLcondition}), and hence to simplify notation we do not distinguish between them. \end{rem}
+\begin{rem} {Cepsilon^{2}}In the $L$ conditions the probabilities involve an $\varepsilon^{2}$.
+However, since for any constant $C\in (0,\infty)$, an $L_{2}$ metric $\rho$, is pre-Gaussian if and only if $C\rho$ is pre-Gaussian, WLOG we can change to $C\varepsilon^{2}$.
+Moreover, note that any constant $L$ sufficient for (\ref{Lcondition}) will also suffice for (\ref{weakLcondition}), and hence to simplify notation we do not distinguish between them. \end{rem} \begin{lem} Let $L$ be as in (\ref{weakLcondition}), and take $s,t \in E$.
+Then, for all $ x \in\mathbb{R}$,